sparkrew/art-gallery/README.md

 # Software Performing Art Gallery

-Ce site web a pour but de mettre en avant les oeuvres réalisées par les élèves du [cours d’art algorithmique de l’Université de Montréal](https://github.com/rethread-studio/algorithmic-art-course)

-The aim of this web site is to show artworks created by students in the [algorithmic art course at Université de Montréal](https://github.com/rethread-studio/algorithmic-art-course)
+The aim of this web site is to show artworks created by students in the [algorithmic art course](https://github.com/rethread-studio/algorithmic-art-course) at Université de Montréal

 ## Ajouter des oeuvres
 The current version of the site only allows displaying works created using the JavaScript library p5.js.